|

 Is the second source of wealth.

-The hotels are in general, clean and well equipped, and
+The hotels are in general, clean and well equipped, and excellent value for money.

 Flats & Villas are on offer to rent.